About Theatre Newfoundland Labrador

 To promote Theatre Newfoundland Labrador as a leading cultural voice for its communities, and to develop and maintain a growing arts community and audience on the west coast of Newfoundland & Labrador.

-TNL actively promotes the development of theatre artists and the growth of an indigenous arts community through youth theatre instruction, the fostering of emerging artists in our winter season and at the Gros Morne Theatre Festival.
+TNL actively promotes the development of theatre artists and the growth of a strong regional arts community by fostering emerging artists at the Gros Morne Theatre Festival.